 5. If the quality of the water at the huts water point is tested regularly this will be told in the hut's folder and there will be a statement by health authorities at the hut.
 We recommend that water which is not regularly tested or is taken from natural bodies of water be boiled before you drink it.

-9. Before leaving make sure that there is a ready supply of chopped firewood for the hut's next visitors and carry them to the designated place inside the hut.
+11. Before leaving make sure that there is a ready supply of chopped firewood for the hut's next visitors and carry them to the designated place inside the hut.
 Before leaving tidy-up the hut and its surroundings.
 Do not leave behind any extra items, for example food lures harmful animals into the hut.
-Empty the water container and take the ashes out of the wood stove to the place marked for them.
+Empty the water container and take care of the waste according to the instructions.
+If necessary, cooled ashes can be emptied into the outdoor collection site.
 Close all the hut's doors and windows properly!

 Please, do not wash your hands or dishes in wilderness huts' drinking water buckets or water intakes.
 Also, please do not fill your drinking bottle right above a drinking water bucket.

 There are fire alarms at wilderness huts, but we recommend to bring a 9 V battery and/or your own travel fire alarm with you.